frostney/talks/proposals.md

 ### Webpack for server bundles
 Length: ~25 minutes

 We have embraced Webpack for our client-side bundles, bundling all our client-side assets and customizing them along the way.
 With isomorphic/universal JavaScript being treated as the holy grail right now, let's consider using Webpack for our server as well.
-Where are the differences to how we usually write our Node.js server, pitfalls, advantanges and disadvantages.
+Where are the differences to how we usually write our Node.js server?
+We will go into pitfalls, advantanges and disadvantages.
 We will cover how to setup Webpack for Node.js server, how to optimize them and how get features like live-reloading and the Webpack Dev Server working in this environment.

 ### Let's talk about Sketch & Zeplin
 Length: ~30 minutes